-Week 1: Movie Making Week
+Week 1: Storyteller's Week (with Movie Making and Art)

 This week allows our campers to collaborate with others to act, take social risks, and learn social cues while enjoying the arts while engaging in improv, movie making, teamwork and fun.
+A true storyteller learns what is unique and special about oneself and is able to acknowledge one's strengths and can building resiliency.